Hemit99123/dailysat/README.md

    mongodb://localhost:27017/
    ```

 4. Open **MongoDB Compass** and connect using the URI above.
-Create a new database named `SATDaily`.
+Create a new database named `DailySAT`.

 5. Start Redis locally: